The Duchamp Machine

 Work owned by Margaret K. Atkinson, painter, Brooklyn, NY

-Stool and base courtesy Cohasset, MA dump
+Stool and base courtesy Cohasset, MA landfill

-Fork and wheel courtesy Weston, MA dump
+Fork and wheel courtesy Weston, MA landfill

 Pinion design concept courtesy A. Ganson